mario-lener-acp/mario-lener-acp/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on IT
+- 🔭 I’m currently working in the Cloud Team @ ACP IT Solutions GmbH
-- 🌱 I’m currently learning GitHub
+- 🌱 I’m currently learning GitHub :)
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with nothing
+- 🤔 I’m looking for help with "Cloud Problems whitch i can't solve for my own"
-- 💬 Ask me about Cloud
+- 💬 Ask me about Cloud an IT :)
-- 📫 How to reach me: email
+- 📫 How to reach me: Email
-- 😄 Pronouns: mario
+- 😄 Pronouns: Mario
-- ⚡ Fun fact: i love chicken
+- ⚡ Fun fact: I like to eat a lot :P